skip to Main Content

 However, with a doctor’s note, we will allow you to make up the required training on a weekend during the following 6 months.

-Bucket Brigade Academy is a safe space.
+You are welcome and encouraged to apply and the Bucket Brigade Academy is a safe space.

 Common Misconceptions About The Bucket Brigade